mrkalePythonLib/gbj_pythonlib_sw/README.rst

 libraries.

 The documentation configuration for the package is located in the folder `docs/source`.
-It can be generated from this folder by the by command ``make html``.
+It can be generated from the folder `docs` by the by command ``make html``.